Search

 on August 14, 2018

-A list of FOSS alternatives to popular proprietary software was compiled in to what is now a popular infographic by anonymiss@despora.de.
+A list of FOSS alternatives to popular proprietary software was compiled in to an infographic by anonymiss@despora.de.
 We've contributed by making a text list of the infographic.
 Now it's your turn-- tell us what FOSS alternatives you recommend in each category and we'll add them to this master list.

 - FOSS: searX, https://searx.me/